-Funded by Comic Relief, Adfam is running a project working with and supporting adults affected by Child to Parent Abuse perpetrated by a substance misusing child.
+Funded by Comic Relief, Adfam ran a project working with and supporting adults affected by Child to Parent Abuse perpetrated by a substance misusing child.

-This Big Lottery funded project is being run until 2017 in partnership with Cruse Bereavement Care and will support families, friends and carers who have been bereaved through alcohol or drug use.
+A Big Lottery funded project which ran until 2017 in partnership with Cruse Bereavement Care and will support families, friends and carers who have been bereaved through alcohol or drug use.

-Adfam is working together with OnePlusOne to create an audio resource that tells the stories of a number of couples affected by alcohol and drug use in their families, the effect on their relationship and tips for other couples going through similar experiences.
+Adfam worked with OnePlusOne to create an audio resource that tells the stories of a number of couples affected by alcohol and drug use in their families, the effect on their relationship and tips for other couples going through similar experiences.

-This City Bridge Trust funded project will engage older people (aged 55+) in London who support someone because of drug, medication or alcohol problems to co-design and deliver networks of peer support to other older people.
+City Bridge Trust funded project to engage older people (aged 55+) in London who support someone because of drug, medication or alcohol problems to co-design and deliver networks of peer support to other older people.

-Adfam is working to educate policy-makers, practitioners and service users about the risks posed to children by commonly used drug treatment medications, in light of a number of tragic incidents.
+Adfam educated policy-makers, practitioners and service users about the risks posed to children by commonly used drug treatment medications, in light of a number of tragic incidents.